After Weeks of Testing, These Are the 14 Laptop Bags Our Editors Actually Use

-With the evolution of hybrid work schedules and a change in commuting habits, today's office dress codes have also shifted, and the requirements for work bags are much different than those of office-goers of the past.
-New iterations of laptop bags need to work for busy lives, not just busy days at the office.
+With the evolution of hybrid work schedules and changes in commuting habits, today's office dress codes have also shifted, and the requirements for work bags are much different from those of office-goers in the past.
+New iterations of the best laptop bags need to accommodate busy lives, not just busy days at the office.

-Choosing a work-appropriate tote bag requires taking stock of what you need on the go.
+Choosing a work-appropriate tote bag requires evaluating what you need on the go.
 Ruthie Friedlander, an entrepreneur, fashion industry veteran, and new mom, recommends one that works year-round.
-"I quickly learned that one of the most important elements of a "does it all" bag is that it can do it in all weathers," she explains.
+"I quickly learned that one of the most important elements of a 'does it all' bag is that it can do it in all weathers," she explains.
 Her pick is the zippered version of the L.L.
 Bean Boat and Tote, a favorite staple work bag for Marie Claire Editor-in-Chief Nikki Ogunnaike.

 If you're searching for a designer bag, consider one that also fits your laptop.
-Brands like Khaite, Toteme, and Hunting Season, a New York City-based line Taylor Swift loves, offer excellent leather tote bags worth the investment.
+Brands like Khaite, Bottega Veneta, and Coach all offer excellent leather tote bags worth the investment.
+There's even a Katie Holmes-approved Mansur Gavriel tote on this list that a Marie Claire editor loves.

-Here, you'll find a modern edit of the 19 best laptop bags, with highlights from Friedlander and our built-in panel of experts: Marie Claire editors.
-Plus, more of what to look for in a laptop bag and styling tips that can take your pick from day to night and fit into your weekday or weekend.
+Here, you'll find a modern edit of the 14 best laptop bags, featuring highlights from Friedlander and our built-in panel of experts: Marie Claire editors.
+Plus, discover more about what to look for in a laptop bag and styling tips that can help transition your pick from day to night, fitting seamlessly into your weekday or weekend.
+Every single bag on this list has been vetted by a Marie Claire editor, so you know you can trust our picks.

 Julia Marzovilla